A perfect meal. What do you remember from that experience? The food? Who you were with?

 The retronasal way of smelling creates a misconception that we taste what we are smelling.
 Spencer clarifies this process’s name is ‘oral referral’, the mislocalization of the aroma to the mouth.

-Gastrophysics research of aroma to enhance the flavor of food has induced changes in design of cans and lids, for instance, Crown packaging and Viora lids, so we can get the aroma of the products we consume suppressed using current lids and cans.
+Gastrophysics research of aroma to enhance the flavor of food has induced changes in the design of cans and lids, for instance, Crown packaging and Viora lids, so we can get the aroma of the products we consume suppressed using current lids and cans.

 Additionally, our taste buds can’t taste sweetness at very cold temperatures, the food and beverage industry aware of this issue adds sweetness through aroma such as vanilla to beverages and foods that we usually eat cold.